Gaggia lever spare parts

 Gaggia rubber front stop

-La Pavoni Europiccola seeger ring
+La Pavoni Europiccola heating element 1000W 120V

 La Pavoni Europiccola stainless steel grid

-La Pavoni Europiccola perforated washer
+La Pavoni Europiccola brewing group sleeve

 The Origins of Gaggia